nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/monitoring-and-maintenance/purging-audit-logs-nxp_logs.md

 {{#> callout type='warning' }}

-This purge procedure can also be used to upgrade elasticsearch from 5.x or to update the mapping.
+This purge procedure can also be used to upgrade Elasticsearch from 5.x or to update the mapping.
 You just need to remove the query part of the re-index command if you don't want to purge at the same time.

 {{/callout}}